CML maintains partnerships with several organizations in an effort to better serve our members.

 Many municipalities are using U.S. Communities as a way to save money especially during these difficult economic times.
 Colorado municipalities purchased over $1.2 million through U.S. Communities contracts just in the first quarter of 2009.

-To learn more about U.S. Communities, contact Corey Imhoff, U.S. Communities program manager, and watch this Webinar on U.S. Communities.
+To learn more about U.S. Communities, contact Corey Imhoff, U.S. Communities program manager.